SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

   avoidable but for our refusal to face facts and act accordingly.
 - Now Long COVID is impairing the lives of something on the close order of several million Americans(exact number unknown).
-  o Often it's hard to get doctors even to take you seriously!
+  - Often it's hard to get doctors even to take you seriously!
-  o From one sufferer:
+  - From one sufferer:
     > After having COVID the first time and recovering fine, I assumed that having it
     > again wouldn't be a problem, because I had been OK during my first infection.
 And I
     > couldn't have been more wrong.
 - David Putrino, neuroscientist and physical therapist, is director of rehab innovation at the Mount Sinai Health System in New York:
-  o The heartbreaking stories of people crippled, financially broken, and feeling like
-    their lives are coming to an end are quite common.
+  - The heartbreaking stories of people crippled, financially broken, and feeling like their lives are coming to an end are quite common.
-  o His clinic alone has seen over 3,000 Long COVID patients in the last 3 years.
+  - His clinic alone has seen over 3,000 Long COVID patients in the last 3 years.
-  o In an article in _The Lancet_, he reports ~200 symptoms associated, affecting
+  - In an article in _The Lancet_, he reports ~200 symptoms associated, affecting
     virtually _every organ system_.
 It's a portfolio of conditions caused by an underlying acute viral infection.
 	> All we can do right now is symptom management. &hellip; But we're not curing